 They really know how to love - their kids, their friends, the USA, aviation, pioneering a new industry - and each other.

-They still struggle with the last part.
+They still struggle with that.

 Most nations want the aircraft.
 Some would go to war to get it, or its plans.
 A shadowy conspiracy of twelve, with tentacles into the highest levels of many governments covets the technology most of all.
 Agents are trying to create, protect, steal or destroy what will become a multi-trillion dollar industry – the secret of Mach 6 flight.

 Author Will David Mitchell loves God.
 His books are clean, with no swearing, no explicit sex and no horror.
 They are better for that.
 The thrills, the fun and the sweet love are all the more fine tuned.
 You can gift his books to anyone without wearing a red face.
 His characters can be nutty, outrageous, clever and deadly serious, especially when surprised by potent adversaries.
 Tragedy becomes elation and vice versa.
 Humor reverses despondency.
 The innocence of a child begets wisdom.
 It happens in reality, as readily as in fiction.

 When engineers need something they can’t get, they call it Unobtainium.
 In Mach 6 such a material is dubbed Non-Existium.
 It is a rubbery aircraft skin that will withstand the white heat of air friction at hypervelocity.
 Teams have to invent it.
 Even if they can, how can they keep Mach 6 air from blowing out the flame in any jet engine that also can run at takeoff and landing speeds?
 This book may give NASA some ideas for that.
 In the 21

 century, who really needs an aircraft tail or windows?
 How do you prevent the hinges for landing gear doors, flaps and ailerons from burning away?
 What kind of fuel can power the craft for 90 minutes flying from San Francisco to Paris, Moscow, Bejing or Tokyo?